Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Create Your Partnership Proposal with Visme

 But that's not enough.
 Once you gain the business partnership, ensure that all the stakeholders learn about this great news.
-Use Visme's Partnership - Press Release template to get media coverage and Partnership Announcement LinkedIn Post to share the information on LinkedIn.
+Use Visme's partnership press release template to get media coverage and partnership announcement LinkedIn post to share the information on LinkedIn.

 Sign up for a free account in Visme today and start creating professional documents for all your business needs.